-I recently read a nutty article about a man who tried to start a coconut cult.
+I once read a nutty article about a man who tried to start a coconut cult.
 I love coconut as much as the next guy but I’m unlikely to take things to coconut cult level of obsession.
 Mango cult?
 I’m in!
 Coconut cult, I’ll read your pamphlet on the bus but I’m not signing up.

 I can eat mangoes on their own, but coconut is more of an ingredient than a main dish for me.
 I love coconut sprinkled over oatmeal.
 I love coconut milk in a curry.
 I’ll concede that coconut water is very refreshing when you are sweating your boobs off on a beach in Maui.

 In my humble opinion, the best place for coconut is inside a cookie.
 Is there a cookie cult?
 No?
 Do you want to join my cookie cult?

 Macaroons are the most coconut-y of all cookies.
 Don’t confuse them with French Macarons, an equally delicious but entirely different cookie.
 Macaroons are a lot easier to make.